vivek-pr/AirBridge/README.md

 # AirBridge
 Build a control-plane/data-plane Airflow on 3.0.4 using Edge Executor.
 Control plane hosts web/API, scheduler, triggerer, DB; data planes run lightweight edge workers with outbound-only HTTPS.
 DAGs and logs are centralized in S3.

+The Helm chart optionally synchronizes DAGs from S3 to the cluster using either a `CronJob` or a sidecar container controlled by `.Values.dagSync` settings.

 ## Building and Testing

 The control-plane services (webserver, scheduler, and triggerer) are built as Docker images.
 Use the Makefile to build all three: